HoBom-s/hobom-api-gateway/README.md

 ## 🔑 Authentication

 This API Gateway enforces an API key authentication mechanism.
-Every request **must** include the API key in the `x-api-key` header.
+Every request **must** include the API key in the `x-hobom-api-key` header.
 Requests without a valid API key will receive a `401 Unauthorized` response.

 ---